 He was previously City and Assistant Editor of The Sunday Telegraph, in charge of the business and money sections.
-Before that he was the FT's Financial Editor and a member of the editorial board.
+Before that he was the Financial Times' Financial Editor and a member of the editorial board.
 He had also served as Political Editor, Banking Editor and founder of the investigations unit.

 The previous year, he won the Royal Television Society's Scoop of the Year award (for his exclusive on Northern Rock seeking emergency financial help from the Bank of England) and also the Wincott Award for Business News/Current Affairs Programme of the Year.
 Robert Peston was Journalist of the Year in the Business Journalism of the Year Awards for 2007/8.